Wing configuration: Support

-Wing planform
+Planform

 The wing planform is the silhouette of the wing when viewed from above or below.

 See also variable geometry types which vary the wing planform during flight.

 Aspect ratio

 The aspect ratio is the span divided by the mean or average chord.
 It is a measure of how long and slender the wing appears when seen from above or below.